11 Benefits of Incorporating Bike Racks in Your Park Design

 Bike parking should also be closer to the entryway than the nearest car parking stall to make it more desirable than car parking.
 This will help to encourage cycling.
 Consider the paths that cyclists are most likely to travel in approaching your bicycle parking space.
 Place it near these paths of travel to ensure easy access.
 Usage will reduce significantly if it is too far from bicycle travel paths.

 Visibility and Security

 Increasing visibility increases usage.
 It will help cyclists easily locate bike parking as they approach a destination.
-Achieve this with signage or by making the rack itself as visible as possible with bright colors — like this bright orange bike rack or this bright purple rack.
+Achieve this with signage or by making the rack itself as visible as possible with bright colors — like this bright orange bike rack or this rack with several color options.
 You can also add markings on the ground to direct cyclists to the area, increasing the convenience factor.

 Placing bike parking near pedestrian traffic will add an additional element of security since it acts as passive surveillance, deterring potential theft.
 Bike parking that is behind buildings, in alleyways or other out-of-sight locations gives thieves more opportunity to bypass the security of the lock.
 Bike parking should also be visible from the intended destination, allowing cyclists to keep an eye on their bike.
 This makes them more confident about the security and more likely to use the allocated parking area.

 Many cities, towns and other governmental organizations have set minimum ordinances or other mandates.
 These are the best ways to determine the number of bike parking spaces needed.
 You can usually find bike parking guidelines and ordinances related to capacity, placement and right-of-way in a city’s public works or parks and recreation department.
 Here is what the Association of Pedestrian and Bicycle Professionals (APBP) recommends for minimum parking requirements: